-CAREER TRANSACTIONS – Agreed to terms with New Orleans Saints on a four-year contract, 3/18/14; Signed to Tampa Bay active roster from practice squad, 9/27/10; Signed to Bucs practice squad, 9/18/10; Released by Tampa Bay, 9/14/10; Signed by the Bucs to a four-year contract, 6/18/10; Selected by Tampa Bay Buccaneers in the seventh round (253rd overall) of the 2010 NFL Draft.
+CAREER TRANSACTIONS – Agreed to terms with the New Orleans Saints on a four-year contract, 3/18/14; Signed to Tampa Bay active roster from practice squad, 9/27/10; Signed to Tampa Bay practice squad, 9/18/10; Released by Tampa Bay, 9/14/10; Signed by Tampa Bay to a four-year contract, 6/18/10; Selected by Tampa Bay Buccaneers in the seventh round (253rd overall) of the 2010 NFL Draft.

 COLLEGE – Spent first two seasons at tight end for Stanford before switching to defensive end for his final three seasons in 2007.
 Started 25-of-29 games at defensive end and saw action in 12 games at tight end…Two-time Pac-10 All-Academic…Team co-captain and named to the Ted Hendricks Award preseason watch list as a redshirt senior.
 Recorded 95 tackles, 16.5 tackles for a loss and 4.5 sacks in 2009…Started all 12 games at right defensive end as a redshirt junior, finishing with 39 tackles, six tackles for loss, three sacks, two pass breakups and a forced fumble while being named All-Pac 10 Honorable Mention…Appeared in all 12 games with eight starts as a redshirt sophomore in first year as a defensive player and tallied 37 tackles, 7.5 stops for a loss and two sacks…Saw action in all 12 games primarily on special teams and as a backup tight end as a redshirt freshman in 2006 and caught three passes for 21 yards…Graduated with a degree in public policy.